aidesigndc/aidesigndc_website/README.md

-aidesigndc.net Website for Chang Soo Rhee.
+aidesigndc.net Porfolio Website for A&I Design LLC.
 Managed and Built by HATE_G10